Citrix Secure Workspace Access

 To learn more on Citrix Workspace app refer to the Citrix Workspace app Reference Architecture.

-Steps7: Citrix Access Control service integrates with Citrix Analytics to fetch information on the activities of users, such as websites visited, and the bandwidth consumed.
+Steps7: Citrix Secure Workspace Access service integrates with Citrix Analytics to fetch information on the activities of users, such as websites visited, and the bandwidth consumed.
 Citrix Analytics reports threat detection such as malware and phishing sites.

-The administrator can log in to the Citrix Analytics cloud service and create rules for Citrix Access Control and they apply the action plan when the conditions are met.
-To monitor and analyze user behavior activities enable “Turn on Data processing” for Citrix Access Control for analytics on Citrix Cloud (Data sources are Citrix services and products that send data to Citrix Analytics).
+The administrator can log in to the Citrix Analytics cloud service and create rules for Citrix Secure Workspace Access and they apply the action plan when the conditions are met.
+To monitor and analyze user behavior activities enable “Turn on Data processing” for Citrix Secure Workspace Access for analytics on Citrix Cloud (Data sources are Citrix services and products that send data to Citrix Analytics).

 The Citrix Analytics Service monitors user activities and behavior using machine learning and artificial intelligence.
-Data sources for Citrix Analytics gathered from Workspace app, Citrix Gateway, Citrix Access Control, and Secure Browser service.
+Data sources for Citrix Analytics gathered from Workspace app, Citrix Gateway, Citrix Secure Workspace Access, and Secure Browser service.

 Today organizations are turning towards Software as a Service (SaaS) solutions to address business requirements though often without taking the necessary security measures or maintaining the applications.
 Most SaaS application security failures spawned by users, not cloud providers.
 The organization must regulate its strategies to address these flaws.